Digital Version Available

 Speaker Disclosures:

 Non-financial: Dr. Varleisha Lyons is a member of the American Occupational Therapy Association and the National Black Occupational Therapy Caucus.
-She serves on the advisory board of George Washington University Programs in Occupational Therapy and is a board member of the National Association for Hearing and Speech Action.
+She serves as a board member of the National Association for Hearing and Speech Action.

 Additional Info